 Course based students will normally not receive any financial support during their program.

-.
 The details and conditions of this funding commitment are spelled out in the Departmental Offer Letter

-Note that some students do not receive a Funding Guarantee, for example, international students sponsored by their home country.
+Some students do not receive a Funding Guarantee, for example, international students sponsored by their home country.

-The Departmental Offer letter will specifically mention whether a Funding Guarantee applies, and to what extent.
+The Departmental Offer Letter will specifically mention whether a Funding Guarantee applies, and to what extent.

-Graduate Teaching Assistantships and Research Assistantships
+Graduate Teaching and Research Assistantships

-TA funding is available during the Fall and Winter terms.
+GTA funding is available during the Fall and Winter terms.